This is the recipe I use to upgrade R on a Linux box. It’s something that I do fairly frequently on fresh EC2 instances.

 sudo apt-get purge -y r-base-core

-Check again for exsiting R packages: they should be gone.
+Check again for existing R packages: they should be gone.

 Add Keys